Connect Tableau

 1. Add Tableau as a BI tool in Bigeye

 From your settings page, navigate to add source - BI tool to set up your connection to Tableau.
-At this time, Tableau is our flagship BI tool offering - stay tuned for additional tools soon, and feel free to reach out to your support team to request the BI tool your team uses most!
+At this time, Tableau is Bigeye's flagship BI tool offering - stay tuned for additional tools soon, and feel free to reach out to your support team to request the BI tool your team uses most!

-3. Personal access token name: The name of the token you created for the Tableau user you wish to use to connect to Bigeye
+3. Personal access token name: The name of the token you created for the Tableau user you wish to use to connect to Bigeye.

-4. Personal access token secret: The token secret that you saved when generating the token in Tableau
+4. Personal access token secret: The token secret that you saved when generating the token in Tableau.

 5. Timeout (seconds): We recommend you leave this at the default, but you can increase or decrease this setting should you so choose.

-You should then see that your Tableau site has connected successfully and Bigeye has recognized the workbooks that your designated user has access to.
+Verify that your Tableau site has connected successfully and Bigeye has recognized the workbooks that your designated user has access to.
 If you run into an error on either connection or recognizing workbooks, go back and double check you have the correct access token name and secret, and confirm the user you have entered has the correct permissions in Tableau.

-3. View your Tableau sources in the Catalog
+View your Tableau sources in the Catalog

 Now that you have connected successfully, you will see your Tableau sources listed under ‘BI tools’ in the catalog.
-Clicking into the source will show you all of the workbooks in that site, as well as their relative popularity.
+Clicking into the source shows you all of the workbooks in that site, as well as their relative popularity.
 Popularity scores for workbooks follow the same logic as Popularity scores in the catalog, so you will see your most viewed workbook at 100% popularity, and other workbooks will show scores relative to the most views.